Imane Khelif: Olympic gold medal

 Seeded fifth in the women's 66 kg (welterweight) event, Khelif defeated Hungary's Luca Hámori in the quarterfinals on 3 August.
 She then defeated Thailand's Janjaem Suwannapheng in the semifinals on 6 August, guaranteeing her at least a silver medal in the event.
 On 9 August, she defeated Yang Liu of China in the final to win the gold medal.
 Khelif became Algeria's first female gold medalist in boxing, as well as the country's first boxer of any gender to win a medal since Mohamed Allalou in 2000, and the first to win a gold medal since Hocine Soltani in 1996.
 Khelif's win came after she faced intense public scrutiny over her eligibility to compete in the women's category, including from celebrities and world leaders.
-Khelif became the target of online abuse and misinformation, including the false claim that she is a man, which was promoted by figures such as J. K. Rowling.
-In response, Khelif said that the backlash she received "harms human dignity" and called for an end to the bullying of athletes.
-Khelif filed a criminal complaint in France against multiple individuals for cyberbullying, naming in it Rowling and Elon Musk, among others.
+Khelif became the target of online abuse and misinformation, including the false claim that she is a man.